Skip to Content

 For us, the shoulder season is the best time to visit Italy.
 The months in spring (March to May) and autumn (September to November) are particularly great times.

-It’s a good idea to avoid summers, as the weather starts to get quite hot and humid in July and August, and hotel prices soar.
+It’s a good idea to avoid the summer months.
+The weather is hot and humid in July and August, and hotel prices soar.

-Italy has countless tourist attractions, and you won’t tick off the whole country on your first trip.
+You won’t be able to tick off the whole country on your first Italian trip.

 Instead, we recommend choosing maybe two or three of the country’s top destinations – and returning for the rest at a later date.

-Here are our favorite places to visit in Italy:
+The following are some of our favorite places to visit in Italy:

 Venice